-Most people will experience mild to moderate COVID-19 symptoms for up to 2 weeks.
-Symptoms usually begin 2–14 days after a person has come into contact with the virus.
-Symptoms can vary from person to person but may include flu- or cold-like symptoms.
+Mild to moderate COVID-19 symptoms typically last for up to 2 weeks.
+The timeline for symptoms can vary, but they usually begin 2–14 days after contact with the virus.
+A person may experience cold- or flu-like symptoms.

 The type, severity, and progression of COVID-19 symptoms will determine how COVID-19 affects a person’s daily living.
 Some people may experience no symptoms at all, while others will require treatment in a hospital.

 Keep reading to learn more about the timeline and progression of COVID-19 symptoms.

 There has been some research into the order that COVID-19 symptoms might develop.
 For example, a 2020 study in Frontiers in Public Health used statistical models to predict how COVID-19 symptoms might develop.